 How are their personalities?
 I have met very few Bengals with bad temperaments, and with those cats it was entirely a case of very little handling by the breeder from a young age onward, and nothing to do with their heritage.
 They are very outgoing cats.
 They can be very "uncatlike": greeting you at the door when you come home, immediately inspecting the company, even playing tag with the family dog.

 Why do they cost so much?
-Responsible Bengal breeders breed their cats to improve the breed, not to produce kittens and make money.
+Responsible Bengal breeders breed their cats to improve and develop the breed, NOT to produce kittens and make money.
 We want to insure that poor quality Bengal kittens don't flood the market, and that the people that purchase them are responsible pet owners.
 Also, the general cost of raising a kitten until it is old enough to go to it's new home is high.
-The parents themselves likely cost $1000-3000 because not only are breeder/show prices more than pet prices, and breeder stock is harder to come by and rarely available.
-Quality breeders also show there cats insuring you quality offspring, and showing cats is VERY expensive and time consuming.
+The parents themselves likely cost $2000-3000+ because not only are breeder/show prices more than pet prices, and breeder stock is harder to come by and rarely available.
+Quality breeders also show their cats, ensuring you quality offspring, and showing cats is VERY expensive and time consuming, with no monetary reward.
+Yearly health screens, quality food, litter, and vet care make breeding a costly and time consuming hobby.
+It takes a dedicated individual to breed and raise kittens ethically with love.

 Breeders Why?